 Located in level 1, Taming Sari Cafe is a 24 hours international restaurant.
 Facing the panoramic sea view, dining in this restaurant is an experience.
 For our lunch, we had authentic Indonesia cuisine to satisfy our hungry stomachs.

 With the soup that looks like Singapore’s Mee Soto, the Indonesia’s Soto Ayam is a bowl of vermicelli soaked in yellow chicken broth, topped with sliced hard boiled egg and crackers.
-Squeezing some lime juice into the bowl gives the additional zesty and refreshing taste.
+Squeezing some lime juice into the bowl gives the extra zesty and refreshing taste.
 Delicious!

 Here came the main Indonesia dishes.
-We had the World’s favorite dish rated by CNN, the Beef Rendang.
+We had the World’s favourite dish rated by CNN, the Beef Rendang.
 We also had fantastic local dishes like long beans, satay, fried fish fillets and fried chicken.